-You are currently employed as either a specialist or a specialist in training with a clear path to specialist certification in Anaesthesiology and Intensive Care Medicine in a Nordic country.
-You also have completed your PhD degree in medical science within the last 3 years.
+You are currently employed as either a specialist (completed during 2014 or later) or a specialist in training with a clear path to specialist certification in Anaesthesiology and Intensive Care Medicine in a Nordic country.
+You also have completed your PhD degree in medical science from 2014 or more recently.
 You are an active member of your national specialty society and thereby also the Scandinavian Society of Anaesthesiology and Intensive Care Medicine.
 You have written and verbal fluency in English.

 Favorable personal skills and qualities